librepod/frp-port-keeper/README.md

 that processes the *NewProxy* payload from the frp server.
 It is utilizing a simple key/value store to track ports and correspinding users.
-Port allocation data persists in json files under the `gokv` folder (The `gokv` folder is created in the same directory where the frp-port-keeper executable is executed from).
+Port allocation data persists in json files under the `gokv` folder (The `gokv` folder is created in the same directory where the frp-port-keeper executable is located).

 ### Endpoint details
 This handler is used to allocate ports for the proxy requests storing the mapping of